 Now, leading internal communications teams are utilizing corporate podcasts for employees to deliver important internal corporate messages, engage staff, and align distant teams.
 Is podcasting a good fit for your organization?
 Check out these 4 reasons to invest in podcasting for internal communications to find out:

 1. Make your internal communications content more engaging

 42 million Americans listen to podcasts weekly, 5 times more than go to the movies.
 Odds are, a good chunk of your workforce is used to consuming podcast content in their personal lives.
 By bringing that engaging entertainment experience into the business, you make the path to employees consuming important internal communications content more frictionless and appealing.

 In many enterprises, particularly in retail, there’s an incredibly large population of employees who don’t sit at a desk or work on a computer.
 By providing a mobile experience for listening to and engaging with internal communications, you ensure these non-desk employees can access key content.

 The same principle applies to sales and service teams who are constantly on the road, away from their desks.
-With podcasting, these employees are able to take advantage of features like offline listening and car mode to consume important internal communications content while they’re in transit between prospect and customer visits.
+With a podcast for employees, sales and service teams are able to take advantage of features like offline listening and car mode to consume important internal communications content while they’re in transit between prospect and customer visits.

 3. Bridge time zones